 It certainly has the potential to stress the stitching and tear out either through repeated use or impatient set-up/tear down.
 It's possible that the fabric loosens up with repeated use, but in setting it up and taking it down repeatedly during our testing, we didn't find that to be the case.

 The Limestone 6P balances price and quality well.
 It's not cheaply made, but it's not the absolute top of the line either.
 It isn't priced at full-store liquidation levels, nor is it going to require you to take out a second mortgage just to get a little outdoor time.
 Its price fits its quality and function very well.
 You won't be disappointed with it, you won't find yourself making excuses for it, and you won't feel like you paid too much for it.
 That's good value.

 The Limestone 6P is a great tent.
-It has all the features you want, without out any excessive bells and whistles.
+It has all the features you want, without out any unnecessary bells and whistles.
 It's a basic, yet high-end tent.